lapluviosilla/amplenote-templater/PLUGIN_README.md

 - **Default Template Assignment**: Assign default templates to specific tags or for new notes.
 These templates will be suggested when inserting a template with {=

-- **Date and Math Expression Expansion**: Automatically expand recognized date and math expressions within curly brackets, such as {tomorrow} or {1+8}
+- **Date and Math Expression Expansion**: Automatically expand complex recognized date and math expressions within curly brackets, such as {tomorrow} or {1+8}

   - Supports Amplenote expressions listed [here](https://www.amplenote.com/help/calculations)

+  - **Supports advanced expressions and compound expressions like**:

+    - {2 days before the Last Weekday of Four Months from Now at 5pm}

+    - {2 Weeks after Friday}

+    - {Thursday of Last Week}

 - **Task Start/Hide Dates**: Apply dynamic start or hide dates to tasks using expressions like {start:expression} or {hide:expression}.
 Like {start:next Monday}.